ltrgoddard/thesis/temp.markdown

     such’ (Simon Jarvis, *Adorno: A Critical Introduction* \[Cambridge:
     Polity Press, 1998\], p.
 68).

-[^200]: Mellors, p.
+[^200]: Mellors, *Late Modernist Poetics*, p.
 119.

 [^201]: *Ibid*., p.
 220.

 [^202]: Prynne to Dorn, 22 January 1963.

 [^203]: Poems that have never been printed as standalone books or
-    pamphlets, such as ‘The Land of Saint Martin’ and ‘Refuse Collection’, have been excluded along with the periodicals in which they were originally published.
+    pamphlets have been excluded, along with the periodicals in which they were originally published.

 [^204]: Sutherland, ‘Introduction: “Prynne’s late work?”’, in *Hix Eros: